The kind of intellectual activity which creates a useful whole from its diverse parts may be called the design of a system.

 4.1 Term Definitions

-So far, we have used the two terms product and solution without a formal definition.
+So far, we have used the terms product and solution without a formal definition.
 Intuitively, we know they are not the same, but it’s not apparent how.
 The following paragraphs will hopefully polish our understanding of these words a bit.

 The term product carries the connotation of a consumer product, something you pick off a supermarket shelf.
 It typically comes with a user manual and can be configured in a few different modes depending on how you want to use it.